jerryjzy/dotfiles/awesome/.config/awesome/lain/README.rst

 Description
 -----------

-Successor of awesome-vain_, this module provides new layouts, a set of widgets and utility functions, in order to improve Awesome_ usability and configurability.
+Successor of awesome-vain_, this module provides alternative layouts, asynchronous widgets and utility functions for Awesome_ WM.

 Read the wiki_ for all the info.